davidshumway/self/MALDI-DB.md

 #### Hosting on Mass Open Cloud

 The platform was deployed on the Mass Open Cloud (MOC) Kaizen OpenStack cluster, a research cloud operated by Boston University, Northeastern University, and Harvard.
-This gave us the flexibility to run the full stack: Django web app, PostgreSQL, Redis, and the R plumber API, all containerized and orchestrated with Docker Compose on OpenStack instances.
+This gave us the flexibility to run the full stack: Django web app, PostgreSQL, and the R plumber API, all containerized and orchestrated with Docker Compose on OpenStack instances.

 Using MOC was a deliberate choice.
 We wanted: